modcloth-labs/github-xcode-bot-builder/README.md

 Manually run **bot-sync-github** from the command line to make sure it works.
 If you have any open pull requests, a bot should have been created, and the integration started.

 Schedule **bot-sync-github** to run in cron every couple of minutes.
 Apple's strongly encourages the use of launchd.
-A simple way to do this is to put the following in /Library/LaunchDaemons/com.example.github-xcode-bot-builder.plist
+A simple way to do this is to put the following in /Library/LaunchDaemons/com.example.github-xcode-bot-builder.plist  *The example has everything isntalled under the user xcodebots.
+If you use another user you'll want to modify the user, as well as the Label to match your organization*

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">